opencybersecurityalliance/stix-shifter/README.md

 You may want to use this library and/or contribute to development, if any of the follwing are true:

 - You are a vendor or project owner who wants to add some form of query or enrichment functionality to your product capabilities
-- You are an end user and want to have a way to script searches and/or queries as part of your orchestrsation flow
+- You are an end user and want to have a way to script searches and/or queries as part of your orchestration flow
 - You are a vendor or project owner who has data that could be made available, and you want to contribute an adapter
 - You just want to help make the world a safer place!